mukuyo/m2-sim/README.md

 ![M2 Simulation Image](docs/images/readme_v3.png)

+## Features Summary
+- Import custom 3D models
+- Get pixel coordinates from the camera mounted on the robot
+- Visualize values received via Protobuf by selecting each robot’s data

 ## System Requirements
 Before diving into the exciting world of RoboCup Soccer SSL with `m2-sim`, ensure your system meets the following requirements: